Brooke Radloff, M.A., Founder and Director

 In 2002, I graduated from Humboldt State University with two bachelor's degrees in the Environmental Sciences and International Studies.
 I also completed Humboldt State University’s graduate-level Mediator Certificate Program at the Institute for the Study of Alternative Dispute Resolution (ISADR) in 2003.

 Being a life-long learner and a woman of many interests and passions, I have also completed a variety of training programs and intensive workshops ranging from the Optimal Health Institute's Mind-Body-Spirit Program, to Emotional Freedom Technique (EFT), Thai Massage Therapy, Energy Healing, Homeopathy, Herbal & Naturopathic Medicine, and Body-based Somatic Release.
 I have also spent many years engaged in the study and practice of Western and Eastern wisdom traditions, exploring both the scientific and sacred, and whenever possible, bridging the two.
+I am currently completing a Certification program as an Integrative Wellness and Life Coach (IWLC).

 Perhaps the most important and applicable contributor to my education and experience in the field of Pregnancy and Childbirth, is the fact that I am the mother of two wonderful daughters, Kaira and Luna.
 During the last several years I have learned an immense amount from my own pregnancy, labor and postpartum experiences, and I have had ample opportunity to put into practice the many theoretical and practical skills that I have developed.
 I have learned a great deal from wonderful teachers and experts over the years, but without a doubt Kaira and Luna have been (and continue to be) the most profound teachers that I have ever had.
 These life experiences have made me even more passionate and dedicated to this field of work as my life’s calling.